Revolt of 1857 UPSC

 Option b – Palmerston

-When was the new Enfield rifle with greased cartridges introduced in the British Indian Army?
+When was the new Enfield rifle, featuring greased cartridges, introduced into the British Indian Army?

 (a) November 1856